 How to Stop Feeling so Damn Depressed: The No BS Guide for Men by psychologist Jonas A. Horwitz is a how-to guide that aims to tell men how to take on depression and win.

 The author explains that this book is for men with severe depression.
-I found the use of the term “severe” a bit unclear as it did not seem to be used to specify a severe major depressive episode; rather, it was used to refer to a major depressive episode of any severity.
+I found the use of the term “severe” a bit unclear.
+It didn’t seem to be used to specify a severe major depressive episode; rather, it was used to refer to a major depressive episode of any severity.
 Maybe most of the book’s audience isn’t going to be aware of this distinction, but to me, it still felt a bit sloppy.

 The central metaphor used throughout the book is of depression as a “Beast”, an entity that is separate from who you are as a person and lies to you in order to feed itself.
 It can be starved by not engaging in the behaviours that it pushes you to do.
 This metaphor is leaned on heavily.
 Some of the ideas incorporated into it aren’t exactly true in a literal sense, but the book doesn’t make this clear.
 This could potentially result in readers making some inaccurate assumptions.

 In some parts of the book, information seems to be either oversimplified or exaggerated to the point that it pushes the boundaries of accuracy.
 The author writes: “One of the most basic ways your Beast gets more energy is to trick you into flooding your brain with chemicals that directly cause depression.
 Let’s start with the most common: alcohol.”
 Yes, alcohol can have a negative impact on depression, but it’s a central nervous system depressant, which isn’t the same thing as a direct mood depressant, which the book implies.